 Born in Sydney, Kate Clark graduated from the University of Sydney on modern and baroque flutes in 1985.
 In the same year she was a finalist in the Australian National Flute Competition and guest principal flute with the Australian Chamber Orchestra.

 Since 1988 Kate Clark has performed and recorded throughout Europe as a soloist and with chamber ensembles (Musica Ad Rhenum, Amphion Ensemble, Cantus Cölln), and orchestras (Freiburger Barockorchester, Concerto Köln, Deutsche Händel-Solisten, Rheinische Kantorei, Les Musiciens du Louvre, Le Concert Spirituel).
-As principle flautist with Les Musiciens du Louvre from 1994-2006 she toured extensively through Europe and the United States.
-She makes regular appearances in Australia as soloist with The Australian Brandenburg Orchestra, The Australian Chamber Orchestra, or as artist in residence at the University of Western Australia.
+As principal flautist with Les Musiciens du Louvre from 1994-2006 she toured extensively throughout Europe and the United States.
+She makes regular appearances in Australia as soloist with The Australian Brandenburg Orchestra, The Australian Chamber Orchestra, and as artist-in-residence at the University of Western Australia.

-Kate Clark gives lectures and courses in Italy, Spain, Germany, France, Israel and Australia and teaches historical flutes at the Royal Conservatorium in The Hague.
+Kate Clark gives lectures and courses in Italy, Spain, Germany, France, Israel, and Australia, and she teaches historical flutes at the Royal Conservatorium in The Hague.
 She lives in Amsterdam with her partner and their two sons.